coin-or/Clp/README.md

 If you have `Doxygen` available, you can build a HTML documentation by typing

-`make doxygen-docs`
+`make doxydoc`

 in the build directory.
-If Clp was built via `coinbrew`, then the build directory will be `./build/Clp/1.17` by default.
+If Clp was built via `coinbrew`, then the build directory will be `./build/Clp/1.17.10` by default.
 The doxygen documentation main file is found at `<build-dir>/doxydoc/html/index.html`.

 If you don't have `doxygen` installed locally, you can use also find the